TheStigh/MMM-Alexa/docs/helpAVS.md

 Argument | Description
 ---|---
-Product name | Fill in a name for your device/product, like *My MagicMirror Project* Product ID | Fill in your unique product ID, like *MagicMirror* Please select your product type | Select **Application with Alexa built-in** Product category | Select what ever you want, like *Smart Home* Brief product description | Give it a description, like *This is my project*
+Product name | Enter a name like *My MagicMirror Project* Product ID | Enter your unique product ID, like *MagicMirror* Please select your product type | Select **Application with Alexa built-in** Product category | Select what ever you want, like *Smart Home* Brief product description | Give it a description, like *This is my project*